 Single Person Child Carer Credit

 The Single Person Child Carer Credit (SPCCC) is a tax credit for people who are caring for children on their own.
-It came into effect on 1 January 2014.
-It replaced the One-Parent Family Tax Credit.
+It replaced the One-Parent Family Tax Credit in 2014.

 Tax credits reduce the amount of tax that you have to pay.
 Our document How your income tax is calculated explains how tax credits work.